ReuterJo/Weather-App/README.md

 A weather forecasting web application built using microservices architecture and integrated with an external API.

-Video presentation of React frontend on <a href=https://www.youtube.com/watch?v=hFhwaRz3ofI>YouTube</a>.
+Video presentation of React frontend on [YouTube](https://www.youtube.com/watch?v=hFhwaRz3ofI).

-Video presentation of Django backend on <a href=https://www.youtube.com/watch?v=3gvMd4Vyi-w>YouTube</a>.
+Video presentation of Django backend on [YouTube](https://www.youtube.com/watch?v=3gvMd4Vyi-w).